See what mortgage you qualify for

 - Limited technology: Some credit unions are smaller institutions that don’t have the money to invest in tech the way large banks do.
 Customers might feel like their credit union’s online or mobile banking technology is outdated.

-What Are the Pros and Cons of Financing a Mortgage With a Bank?
+What Are the Pros and Cons of Getting a Mortgage With a Bank?

 Now let’s turn our focus to banks.
-Our list of benefits and drawbacks will help you decide whether a bank might be a better mortgage financing option for you.
+Our list of benefits and drawbacks can help you decide whether a bank might be a better mortgage financing option for you.

 The benefits of using a bank for your mortgage are: